Jim Speros: Other

-Speros served as Chairman, President and CEO of Chalk, Inc., a publicly traded company, from 2005 through 2008.
+Speros served as chairman, President and CEO of Chalk, Inc., a publicly traded company, from 2005 through 2008.
 He served on the Board of Directors from 2000 through 2008.
 Chalk, an industry leader in mobile learning management systems was sold to Research in Motion (RIM)/Blackberry in January 2009.
-He also served for twelve years (1998-2010) as member of the Board of Directors of Braintech, Inc., a publicly traded vision guided robotics company.
+He also served for twelve years (1998–2010) as member of the Board of Directors of Braintech, Inc., a publicly traded vision guided robotics company.

-Prior to his affiliation with Chalk, Speros was President and Chief Executive Officer of Sideware Systems, Inc., a customer relationship management software company which traded publicly in the United States and Canada.
+Prior to his affiliation with Chalk, Speros was president and chief executive officer of Sideware Systems, Inc., a customer relationship management software company which traded publicly in the United States and Canada.
 Under Speros’ leadership, the company had twelve offices across North America and reached a market capitalization of $1.8 billion.
 Their customer list included several Fortune 500 companies.

 Speros is a founding partner, owner and served as Vice Chairman of National Capital Golf Ventures, LLC, a privately held golf and real estate development company with properties in the Mid Atlantic.

 In addition to his other ventures, he served as President of Champions Sports, Inc., a publicly traded restaurant corporation, from 1989 to 1993.
-Champion’s Sports had 37 restaurant locations nationwide before being sold to the Marriott Corporation in 1993.
+Champion's Sports had 37 restaurant locations nationwide before being sold to the Marriott Corporation in 1993.

 Speros’ sports background also includes serving as a Partner and Chairman of the Ownership Committee for American Baseball Capital, a group vying to purchase a Major League Baseball team in the Northern Virginia region.
 Specifically, Arlington, Virginia.
 The group was a finalist and was recognized for their long dedication to bringing the "great American pastime" back to the Washington Capital region.
 In 2005 Major League Baseball awarded the Washington Nationals to Washington, D.C.

-In August 2012, Speros was named to the Board of Directors for the Washington, D.C. based Military Bowl.
+In August 2012, Speros was named to the board of directors for the Washington, D.C.–based Military Bowl.

 Personal life

-He and his wife, Ellen, have three children.
-Their son, Jimmy Speros, played football for the University of Richmond.
-Their youngest, Justin Speros, currently attends his father's alma mater Clemson University.
-Justin serves as a student assistant for the Tigers football team.
+He and his wife, Ellen, have three children and two grandchildren.
+Their son, Jimmy Speros, played football for the University of Richmond, winning two CAA Football Championships before winning two Golden Gloves boxing championships in 2016 and 2018, and is currently coaching football at his former high school, Flint Hill School, in Oakton.
+Their daughter, Alexa, graduated from Ohio University and served in management for the Velocity Restaurant and Hospitality Group in the development and opening of the Tacos and Tequila brand.
+Their youngest, Justin Speros, graduated from his father's alma mater Clemson University.
+Justin served as an assistant coach for the Tigers football team, winning two College Football National Championships.
+After his time as an assistant coach at Clemson University, Justin went on to serve on coaching staffs for the University of South Florida, Western Carolina University, and the Cleveland Browns.
+Justin is now the Director of Recruiting, as well as the Professional Football Liaison at the University of Virginia.